PlayeRom/flightgear-addon-logbook/README.md

 ### `g_VersionChecker`

 Object of one of method to check the new version of yor add-on: `/framework/nasal/VersionCheck/GitTagVersionChecker.nas` or `/framework/nasal/VersionCheck/MetaDataVersionChecker.nas`.
-See [Version checker](#version-checker).
+See [Version Checker](#version-checker).

 ### `MY_LOG_LEVEL`